willymcallister/willymcallister.github.io/_articles/inductor-how-it-works.md

 ---
 layout: article
-title:  Inductor - how it works
+title:  Inductor - how it works - under construction
 author: Willy McAllister
 comments: true
 ---
+When this article is ready to publish, add this line back to Ideal or Real World elements:
+Refer to [Inductor - how it works](http://spinningnumbers.org/a/inductor-how-it-works.html) for an informal description of how an inductor does its thing.

 When you make an inductor the goal is to create a component that behaves like the ideal inductor equation,

 $v = \text L \,\dfrac{di}{dt}$

-This article is a simplified description of how an inductor does its thing.
 I don't tell you *why* we want this equation.
 We will talk about that another time.
 For now, we want to build a physical object that creates the inductor $i$-$v$ (current-voltage) equation.

-The theory of how inductors actually work is pretty complicated in the fine details.
+The theory of how inductors actually work is pretty complicated.
 To learn more about inductors and magnetic fields, see the [magnetic fields](https://www.khanacademy.org/science/physics/magnetic-forces-and-magnetic-fields) section of Khan Academy Physics.

 Written by Willy McAllister.